 Here is a very effective and inexpensive way to prevent “RAIN STAIN” or black streaking on your RV, camper or van.
 You won’t believe how simple it is.

-Those of us who live in rainy climates are prone to have discoloration or black streaking on areas of our RV where rain water tends to run down.
-When possible, I like to keep my RV covered with a good quality RV cover.
-But I can't always protect my RV from the rain, so I came up with this very simple DIY solution to divert water from my roof onto the ground.
+Those of us who live in rainy climates are prone to have discoloration or black streaking on areas of the RV where rain water tends to run down.
+Covering your RV with a good quality RV cover is the best way to prevent this, but it’s not always possible to keep your RV out of the rain.
+So I came up with this very simple DIY solution to divert water from my roof onto the ground.

 One way to help minimize discoloration from rain is to keep your RV roof clean.
 Eventually, the dirt, pollen and muck on your RV roof will run down onto the sides of your RV.